MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-planning-supplies-automatically.md

 ---
-title: Walkthrough - Planning Supplies Automatically | Microsoft Docs
+title: Walkthrough - Planning Supplies Automatically
-description: Phrases like "run planning" and "run MRP" refer to the calculation of the master production schedule (MPS) and the material requirements plan (MRP) based on actual and forecasted demand.
+description: This walkthrough demonstrates how to use the supply planning system to automatically plan purchase and production orders on different sales orders.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual